 Industry Analysis & Industry Trends

 During the recession, the Long-Distance Freight Trucking industry faced difficult conditions and falling demand.
 Decreased consumer spending reduced the amount of freight requiring transport, causing revenue to fall.
 Nevertheless, as the economy recovers, consumers will spend more and demand for long-distance freight will increase.
-Profit will also improve, due to higher demand for manufacturing and company acquisitions of more fuel-efficient vehicles... purchase to read more
+Average industry profit margins will also improve, due to higher demand for manufacturing and company acquisitions of more fuel-efficient vehicles... purchase to read more

 Industry Report - Starting a New Business Chapter